Book Chats on Discoveries.

 These Royal Injunctions can be read in full in W. H. Frere's, 1910: "Visitation Articles & Injunctions of the Period of the Reformation".

-Edward V1 was just ten years old in 1547, a year before the first appearance of this edition of the Bible.
+Edward V1 was just fourteen years old in 1551, the year this edition of the Bible appeared.

 Edward Seymour, Duke of Somerset, was eminence grise behind the throne.